What happened at the Fool + Somatic IFS lab? Part 2

 For context, start with part one.

-The following piece was written by participant, Helyn Wilder, after spending time by the pond in the Easter Gardens, up the road from our training space.
-Photos are by fellow participant, Lucie Wild.
+The first piece, 'Frogspawn,' was written by Helyn Wilder, after spending time by the pond in the Easter Gardens, up the road from our training space.
+Photos of the Easter Gardens are by fellow participant, Lucie Wild.

 FROGSPAWN DAYS